-Heads up, budget travelers: The National Park Service this week announced six “entrance-fee free” promotions throughout 2017.
-This means that 120 park sites that normally charge visitors to get in will offer complimentary admission to everyone.
+Mark your calendars, budget travelers: The National Park Service announced its “entrance-fee free” promotions throughout 2018.
+On these days, the more than 100 park sites that normally charge visitors to get in will offer complimentary admission to everyone.
 In total, there are four free days throughout the year.
 They include: